mbierlee/poodinis/README.md

 Known issues
 ------------
 None!
 Found one?
-Let us know on github.
+Let us know on the [Github issue tracker].

 Future Work
 -----------